Amirknaan/elk_stack/README.md

 I worked with an AWS EC2 instance

 ## Instructions
-1. Setting Up a Linux-based centOS VM
+1. Setting Up a Linux-based centOS VM<br>
-I used this AMI ami-00543d76373f96fe7 to run on the EC2 instance.
+I used this AMI ami-00543d76373f96fe7 to run on the EC2 instance.<br>
-I Allocated appropriate resources (CPU, RAM, Disk space) and configured the needed Network settings and security groups by allowing inbound rules to the relevant ports:
+I Allocated appropriate resources (CPU, RAM, Disk space) and configured the needed Network settings and security groups by allowing inbound rules to the relevant ports:<br>
-80 and 443 for http and https
+80 and 443 for http and https<br>
-22 for ssh into the machine
+22 for ssh into the machine<br>
-9200 for elasticsearch
+9200 for elasticsearch<br>
-5061 for kibana
+5061 for kibana<br>
 5044 for logstash.
 2. install elasticsearch
 import the GPG key
 sudo rpm --import https://artifacts.elastic.co/GPG-KEY-elasticsearch